LastPass Review: Quick Expert Summary

-- Security dashboard — analyze password vault for old, weak, and duplicate passwords, and monitor the dark web for leaked accounts.
+- Security dashboard — analyze your password vault to find and change old, weak, and duplicate passwords, and monitor the dark web for leaked accounts.

-- Multiple account recovery options — access password vault even if you lose your master password.
+- Multiple account recovery options — access your password vault even if you lose your master password.

 - Emergency access — provide trusted contacts with access to the vault in case of an emergency.